 Idaho State University's Accelerated Nursing undergraduate degree is offered to individuals who have a completed bachelor's degree in another discipline and wish to make a career change.
 Students earn a nursing bachelor’s degree in three semesters and enter the workforce just one year following program admission (please review the list of specific prerequisites required to apply).
 The Accelerated Program provides learning opportunities for undergraduate students in a variety of classroom and clinical settings to prepare students to take the National Council Licensure Examination Registered Nurse (NCLEX-RN) to secure licensure as a professional nurse.

-- Program is available on the ISU Meridian Campus, Pocatello main campus, and starting Summer 2024 we will offer the Accelerated program in partnership with Kootenai Health in Coeur d’Alene.
+• The program is available on the ISU Meridian Campus, Pocatello main campus, Twins Falls, and ISU at Kootenai Health in Coeur d'Alene.

-- Participation in the Accelerated Nursing program requires students be located within daily commuting distance to their admitted campus.
+• Participation in the Accelerated Nursing program requires students to be located within daily commuting distance of their admitted campus.

 More Information